TheGarner/topcroftfarm-airstrip/README.md

 # Features

 As there is very little information about this airstrip and was more of a request, I've tried to add buildings and objects that looks like it would fit in within this type of airstrip.
-Also tried to match it the best I could using top down Google Maps imagary.
+Also tried to match it the best I could using top down Google Maps imagery.

 * Runway added with no number markings (They are no markings in the real world on this strip)
 * GA Parking Spot